kfsoftware/fabriclaunch/apps/docs/docs/getting-started.md

 # Getting started

+This tutorial will walk you through the local installation of FabricLaunch and how to deploy a Hyperledger Fabric network on your local machine.

+These commands can be distributed in multiple machines as long as the nodes have network connectivity between them.

 In order to get started with FabricLaunch, you have two options:

 1. Watch the video on loom:  https://www.loom.com/share/434f5af313ef447d9268c9fd448be31c